 HOW I PLAN OUR HOMESCHOOL SCHEDULE:

 I start out by loosely planning our entire year.
-I use the Year At A Glance printable below to determine which weeks we will have off throughout the school year, when holidays and vacations are, and when are terms will start and end.
+I use the Year At A Glance printable (grab it below!) to determine which weeks we will have off throughout the school year, when holidays and vacations are, and when are terms will start and end.
 I know we typically take off December and June.
 This gives us about 44 weeks throughout the year to work with and we are only required to do 180 days.

 I live off our weekly schedules.
 I made a schedule for each of my school age children and then I have a family schedule that I keep posted in our kitchen.
 This is where I spend most of my scheduling time.